MahdiBahar/Sentiment_Analysis_Product/README.md

 To achieve our goals, we have implemented the following steps:

 ### 1. Data Collection: Scraping Comments from Café Bazaar
 We use Selenium to scrape user comments from Café Bazaar, a popular application marketplace.
+This allows us to collect real-time customer feedback for analysis.

 ### 2. Database Implementation
 A PostgreSQL database is used to store and manage the collected data efficiently.
+The database structure is designed to handle:
+- App information (name, ratings, category, etc.)
+- User comments (text, sentiment, timestamps)
+- Logging and tracking updates
 ### 3. Text Preprocessing
-We apply various preprocessing steps, including:
+To improve data quality and ensure accurate analysis, we apply various preprocessing steps, including:

-#### * Date Conversion: Converting Georgian dates to Jalali for better front-end usability.
+📅 Date Conversion: Converting Georgian dates to Jalali for better front-end usability.
-#### * Text Cleaning: Removing unnecessary characters and normalizing Persian text.
+📝 Text Cleaning: Removing unnecessary characters and normalizing Persian text.
-#### * Encoding Images: Saving images as Base64 format for optimized storage.
+🖼️ Encoding Images: Saving images as Base64 format for optimized storage.

 ### 4. Sentiment Analysis
 For sentiment classification, we utilize Persian NLP models to categorize user comments into six sentiment classes:
 ✅ Positive